bearlytools/claw/README.md

 | ClawPatchUnmarshal      | 5,384,586  | 216     | 296     | 5         |
 ```

-ProtoMarshal/ProtoUnmarshal are the standard Go protocol buffer packages.
+ProtoMarshal/ProtoUnmarshal benchmarks use the standard Go protocol buffer packages.
 I have not tried against various 3rd party enhancers like VTProto.
 This benchmark was for a Kubernetes Pod representation.
 The Patches represent using patch recording for 2 field changes in the Pod.
 This is a common thing for something like Kubernetes API server that will update a single date/time field and need to update all listeners.

 Choose Protocol Buffers when: